Summer 2023 Financial Information

 Internet Payments Seven Days a Week

 Florida State University accepts credit cards online only.
-Make your online payment at http://fees.fsu.edu using any of the following payment types:
+Make your online payment at http://fees.fsu.edu.
+The following payment types may be used online: E-checks, American Express, Discover, MasterCard, Visa.

 Mail–in Fee Payments